krevoit/bird-config/README.md

 # bird-config
-BIRD IPv4 and IPv6 config to run with SBIX DUS, and DE-CIX Dusseldorf Internet Exchange Points.
+BIRD IPv4 and IPv6 config to run with SBIX DUS, DE-CIX Dusseldorf and other Internet Exchange Points.
 Original config from git.rappet.de